 Search Bench

 Search Bench is a community-driven experiment that compares search engines without showing which engine produced which results.
-Inspired by LLM Arena, it presents two anonymous result sets side-by-side, asks you to pick which is better (or mark them as similar), and aggregates those blind votes into a public leaderboard.
+Inspired by LLM Arena, it presents two anonymous result sets side-by-side, asks you to pick which you prefer (or mark them as similar), and aggregates those blind votes into a public leaderboard.

 Search Bench main page & leaderboard